• Skip to primary navigation

 • 1 chipotle pepper canned in adobo sauce

-• 1 ½ tbsp freshly squeezed lime juice
+• 1 ½ tablespoon freshly squeezed lime juice

 Instructions

-2. Prep the tofu: Drain tofu and slice block in half so you have two thinner rectangles.
-Cube, then arrange on an even layer of paper towel, cover with more paper towel and set something heavy on top (like a book) for at least 15 minutes, preferably 30 minutes.
+2. Prep the tofu: Drain tofu and slice block in half widthwise.
+Wrap the tofu in paper towel or a clean dish towel and set something heavy on top (like a cast iron pan).
+Let sit for at least 15 minutes, or preferably 30 minutes, to remove as much moisture as possible.

-3. Bake the tofu: Place pressed tofu in a ziploc or reusable bag with 1 tablespoon oil and shake to coat.
+4. Bake the tofu: Place pressed tofu in a ziploc or reusable bag with 1 tablespoon oil and shake to coat.
 Add cornstarch and salt and shake until tofu is evenly coated.
-Transfer tofu to a parchment paper-lined baking sheet and bake for 25-30 minutes.
+Transfer tofu to a parchment paper-lined baking sheet and bake for 25-30 minutes, until golden brown and crispy.
 Remove from oven and roughly chop tofu into smaller pieces.

-5. Sauté onion and garlic: Add remaining 2 tablespoon of oil to a large sauté pan over medium heat.
-Add onion and sauté for 5 minutes.
-Add garlic and cook for 2-3 more minutes.
+6. Sauté onion and garlic: Add remaining 2 tablespoon of oil to a large skillet over medium heat.
+Add onion and sauté for 5 minutes, until softened.
+Add garlic and continue cooking for 1 minute, until fragrant.

-6. Make sofritas tofu: Add chopped tofu and stir well.
+7. Make sofritas tofu: Add chopped tofu and stir well.
 Add in sauce and let simmer for 10-15 minutes, stirring every minute or two, until tofu is crispy and sauce is mostly reduced.
+We keep the heat around medium so the tofu can crisp up a bit more.

-7. Serve in a burrito bowl, tacos, or eat on its own!
+8. Serve in a burrito bowl, tacos, or eat on its own.

 Notes